Abdelmalek-Djemaa/QR_Code_Generator/README.md

 In the project directory, you can run:

-*   `npm start`: Runs the app in development mode.
+*   `npm run dev`: Runs the app in development mode.
 *   `npm build`: Builds the app for production to the `build` folder.
-*   `npm test`: Launches the test runner in interactive watch mode.
-*   `npm eject`: Removes the single dependency and copies configuration files and scripts into your app. **Note: this is a one-way operation!**

 ## 🤝 Contributing